franzhaas/robotframework-construct/README.md

 - [x] Generating functionality demonstrated with a binary file.
 - [x] Register read/write demonstrated with a mockup register.
 - [x] Receive/transmit network example using DNS.
-- [ ] Reflector tool to allow to implement servers using clients.
+- [x] Reflector tool to allow to implement servers using clients.
 - [x] Upload wheel to pypi.
+- [ ] Increase test coverage (Mutant killing) of the reflector
+- [ ] Add real world example with binary interface to Readme
+- [x] Have libdoc documentation online for all keywords
-- [ ] Documentation and tutorials.
+- [ ] User guide and tutorials.
+- [ ] Example on how to breakout of the python ecosystem
 - [ ] Midway review with Robot Framework Foundation.
 - [ ] Final review with Robot Framework Foundation.